nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/indexing-and-query/moving-load-from-database-to-elasticsearch.md

 DocumentModelList docs = ess.query(new NxQueryBuilder(session).nxql(nxql).limit(-1)); // do we need to load all documents ?
 ```

-The first difference is that using `session.query` all the documents are returned while using Elasticsearch there is a default limit of&nbsp;`10` documents.
+The first difference is that using `session.query` all the documents are returned while using Elasticsearch there is a default limit of `10` documents.
 To get all the documents use a limit of `-1`.
 Think twice before using the `-1` limit: loading all the documents can affect performance especially if the query is dynamic and can match all the documents in the repository.
 Note that with a limit set to `0` you can get the total results size (using `docs.totalSize()`) without loading any documents.

 Another difference is that documents that are searchable at time `**t**` may be different between database and Elasticsearch:

 *   When using the repository API, a document is searchable after a modification once there is a `session.save()` or after the transaction commit for others sessions.
-*   When using Elasticsearch a document is searchable after a modification only when:&nbsp; the transaction is committed AND asynchronous indexing job is done AND Elasticsearch index is refreshed, which happens every second by default.
+*   When using Elasticsearch a document is searchable after a modification only when: the transaction is committed AND asynchronous indexing job is done AND Elasticsearch index is refreshed, which happens every second by default.

 For instance migrating this code: